adamsmd/digit-groups/README.md

         - Copy `digit-groups.el` into a directory in your `load-path`.

-- Load the package by either manually running `(require 'digit-groups)` or adding the following to your `.emacs`.
+        - Load the package by either running `(require 'digit-groups)` manually or adding the following to your `.emacs`.
 (If you don't use `after-init-hook`, you may get an error when `digit-groups` `require`s `dash`.)

                 (add-hook 'after-init-hook (lambda () (require 'digit-groups)))

-- Select the modes for which you want to highlight digit groups by customizing `digit-groups-mode-hooks`.
-For example, to enable highlighting for all modes, either customize `digit-groups-mode-hooks` to be `'(text-mode-hook prog-mode-hook special-mode-hook)` or add the following clause to the `custom-set-variables` in your `.emacs`.
+- Enable the `digit-groups-mode` minor mode in the buffers in which you wish to use it, or to enable it for all buffers, customize `digit-groups-global-mode` to `t`.

-        (custom-set-variables
-          ...
-          '(digit-groups-mode-hooks
-            (quote (text-mode-hook prog-mode-hook special-mode-hook)))
-          ...)

-- Make sure `font-lock-mode` is enabled for those modes.

 ## Limitations

-- Due to how `font-lock` works, there is no good way to disable or remove the `font-lock` keywords added by this package.
-Any changes or removals require reloading the affected buffers.
+- Since the regular expression for matching the selected place-value positions is computed only when turning on the minor mode, you need to toggle the mode off and on again in affected buffers before you see the effect of configuration changes to `digit-groups-groups`, `digit-groups-decimal-separator`, or `digit-groups-digits`.

 - Due to how `font-lock` works, this package can highlight only a fixed number of place-value positions.
 Thus, the default configuration goes only between